- Our Work

 - Business Opportunities

 The Asia-Pacific region has become a key driver of global politics and economics.
-Asia represents over half the world’s population, and is the most dynamic and fastest growing region in the world, experiencing robust economic growth, rapid technological change and increasing interconnectivity.
-However, Asia also faces critical development challenges in areas like the environment and natural resources management, disaster risk reduction and infectious diseases that cross national borders.
-USAID seeks to increase the application of science, technology, innovation and partnerships (STIP) to achieve, sustain and extend the Agency’s development impact in Asia.
+Asia represents over half the world’s population, and is the most dynamic and fastest growing region in the world; the region experiences robust economic growth, rapid technological change and increasing interconnectivity.
+However, Asia also faces development challenges in areas like the environment and natural resources management, disaster risk reduction and infectious diseases that cross national borders.
+USAID seeks to increase the application of science, technology, innovation and partnerships to achieve, sustain and extend the Agency’s development impact in Asia.
 To this end, USAID supports a range of activities and events in Asia.

-To catalyze increased engagement between the development and science and technology communities we are launching a Frontiers in STIP workshop series:
+To catalyze increased engagement between the development and science and technology communities we have launched the Frontiers workshop series, focused on exploring emerging opportunities at the intersection of science & technology, innovation, partnerships, and international development.

 The Lower Mekong basin is rich in biodiversity.
 However, in many areas there are considerable knowledge gaps regarding existing biodiversity and the threats it faces.
 Through the Partnerships for Enhanced Engagement in Research (PEER) program, USAID is supporting three regional networks of scientists to better understand some of Asia’s most pressing biodiversity challenges.